Plant & Animal Species Guide

 American Beautyberry

-The American beautyberry shrub grows to about 3 to 5 feet.
+The American Beautyberry shrub grows to about three to five feet.
 Its most distinctive feature is the small pink and purple flowers that provide a good source of food for surrounding wildlife.
-The flowers of American beautyberry plants bloom both in the summer and the fall.
+The flowers of American Beautyberry plants bloom both in the summer and the fall.
 More info: National Audubon Society

 Senna